 To minimising scars first, wear your support garment and keep dressings in place.
 Second, limit movement as much as possible to avoid injuries that could worsen the healing process.
 Third, there are some vitamins and supplements you may want to consider taking before or during recovery time – vitamin E is one of them!
 Fourth and finally, limit sun exposure so scars can heal more quickly.

-Wear support garments and keep your scars dressed.
+Minimise scars by wearing support garments and keeping your scars dressed.

 - Wear a supportive bra and then wear the recommended compression garment.